Act English

-Act English is a song created especially for the stage musical production of Chitty Chitty Bang Bang.
+Act English is a song created specifically for the stage musical production of Chitty Chitty Bang Bang.
 It was written by Robert and Richard Sherman in 2003 as a replacement song for "Think Vulgar".
 The song was first premiered at the London Palladium on March 15, 2003.
 It is an expositional song.
 That is, aspects of the plotline are revealed in its lyric.
 In the song the vulgarian spies discuss their plans to steal the Chitty Chitty Bang Bang car.